 Prospective applicants are encouraged to contact officers of the Isle of Man Financial Services Authority (“the Authority”) at an early stage to discuss their proposals for establishing and operating a regulated business in the Isle of Man.
 These discussions enable the Authority’s officers to give applicants any appropriate guidance where it is sought and to identify any foreseeable difficulties connected with the proposed operation.
-However the Authority does not give legal advise and, in cases of need applicants should seek appropriate legal advice from a firm of advocates in the Isle of Man.
+However the Authority does not give legal advice and, in cases of need applicants should seek appropriate legal advice from a firm of advocates in the Isle of Man.

-On receipt of the application the Executive of the Authority will process the application.
+On receipt of the application staff of the Authority will process the application.
 This will include a review of the application form and supporting documents, and, if appropriate, discussion with other regulatory bodies.

-On completion of all enquiries the Executive will make a recommendation to the Board of the Authority (“the Board”) as to whether an authorisation should be granted and detailing any conditions that it may be appropriate to attach to the authorisation.
-Please note that for this purpose the Chief Executive of the Authority is part of the executive staff, and does not take her place at the authorisation hearing as a member of the Board.
+On completion of all enquiries the staff will make a recommendation as to whether an authorisation should be granted and detailing any conditions that it may be appropriate to attach to the authorisation.

-The Executive's recommendation is purely that.
-The decision to grant or approve an authorisation is made by the Board, which may accept, or reject, the recommendation of the Executive.
+The staff recommendation is purely that.
+The decision to grant or approve an authorisation is made by the decision making board, which may accept, or reject, the recommendation of the staff.

-The decision of the Board will be notified to the applicant subsequently in writing by the Secretary to the Authority.
+The decision will be notified to the applicant subsequently in writing.
 Reasons will be provided for a negative decision and for the imposition of any conditions.

 If an applicant is aggrieved by a decision of the Authority not to approve an authorisation or to attach conditions to an authorisation, it may seek a review by the Financial Services Tribunal.